 The Company considers that effective communication with Shareholders is essential for enhancing investor relations and investor understanding of the Group's business performance and strategies.
-The Company also recognizes the importance of transparency and timely disclosure of corporate information, which will enable Shareholders and investors to make the best investment decisions.
+The Company also recognises the importance of transparency and timely disclosure of corporate information, which will enable Shareholders and investors to make the best investment decisions.

-The Company endeavors to maintain an on-going dialogue with Shareholders and in particular, through annual general meetings and other general meetings.
+The Company endeavors to maintain an on-going dialogue with Shareholders, in particular, through annual general meetings and other general meetings.
 The general meetings of the Company provide a platform for communication between the Board and the Shareholders.
-The Chairman of the Board as well as chairmen of the Nomination Committee, Remuneration Committee and Audit Committee or, in their absence, other members of the respective committees, are available to answer Shareholders' questions at general meetings.
-A notice to Shareholders is sent by the Company at least 20 clear business days before the annual general meeting and at least 10 clear business days in all other general meetings.
+The chairman of the Board as well as chairmen of the Nomination Committee, Remuneration Committee and Audit Committee or, in their absence, other members of the respective committees, are available to answer Shareholders' questions at general meetings.
+A notice to Shareholders is sent by the Company at least 21 clear days before the annual general meeting and at least 14 clear days before all other general meetings.